-Yet still, even today, one can’t take that two-ingredient recipe as a sure thing.
-Historically, there are myriad riffs and versions that layer multiple ingredients under that lovely sing-song name of fame.
-What is part and parcel to the Martini manifesto?
+Yet, even today, one can’t take that two-ingredient recipe as a sure thing.
+Historically, there are myriad riffs and versions that layer multiple ingredients under that lovely singsong name.
+What is central to the Martini manifesto?
 These are six things we do know.

 1. It Started Sweet, Not Dry

-Dive into any old cocktail book printed in the 19th century, and you won’t find the one-two pop of gin and vermouth but instead sweeter-sounding ingredients listed.
-In the 1891 tome “Cocktail Boothby’s American Bar-Tender,” the ingredients for a Martini are listed as such: ice, 4 drops of Angostura bitters, 1/2 jigger of Old Tom gin, 1/2 jigger of Italian (sweet!) vermouth; a twist of lemon, stirred and strained.
-Which sounds a lot like the Martinez.
+Dive into any old cocktail book printed in the 19th century, and you won’t find the one-two pop of gin and vermouth but sweeter-sounding ingredients instead.
+In the 1891 tome “Cocktail Boothby’s American Bar-Tender,” the ingredients for a Martini are listed as such: ice, 4 drops of Angostura bitters, 1/2 jigger of Old Tom gin, 1/2 jigger of Italian (sweet) vermouth; a twist of lemon, stirred and strained.
+While it’s fairly different from today’s Martini, it sounds a lot like the Martinez.

 2. The Martinez Is a Very Close Elder Cousin

 Or is it really the Manhattan’s light-haired sister?
-Pick your camp, but certainly the Martinez was closely related to the Martini.
-Similar to the ingredients listed above, it also included the addition of maraschino liqueur.
+Pick your camp, but certainly the Martinez is a close relation of the Martini.
+Similar to the ingredients listed above, the Martinez also includes maraschino liqueur.

 3. You Can Garnish to Graze or Glorify

 A twist?
+An onion?
 An olive?
-An onion?
-An olive stuffed with an onion?
-Or perhaps some blue cheese?
-While there’s certainly an abundance of opinions on which garnish is greatest, modern Martinis are truly player’s choice.
+An olive stuffed with blue cheese?
+While there’s an abundance of opinions on which garnish is greatest, modern Martinis are truly player’s choice.